-Written By: Erin Jones
+By Erin Jones

-Up until her child is born and officially adopted by the adoptive family, a woman placing her child for adoption is technically an expectant mother and not a birth mother yet.
-You might not see the phrase “expectant mother” used as frequently as “birth mother” on adoption websites, and that’s likely because women going through an unplanned pregnancy often search for adoption information as it relates to birth mothers placing a child for adoption, rather than expectant mothers placing a child for adoption.
+Until her child is born and adopted, a woman placing her child for adoption is neither one of these terms yet.
+You might not see the phrase “expectant mother” used as frequently as the other phrase on adoption websites.
+That is likely because women going through an unplanned pregnancy often search for adoption information.
+As it relates to birth mothers placing a child for adoption, rather than expectant mothers placing a child for adoption.

-As aforementioned — and more often than not — you’ll see the phrase “birth mother” used most commonly on adoption websites and in adoption-related articles and blogs, since a woman placing a child for adoption isn’t technically a birth mother until her child has been born and officially adopted by the adoptive family.
+More often than not, you will see the phrase “birth mother” used most commonly on adoption websites.
+This is because a woman isn’t a birth mother until her child has been officially adopted.
 So again, why is the usage of “birth mother” so prevalent?

 If you are a pregnant woman in Florida considering adoption, and have any questions or concerns about the adoption process, please don’t hesitate to reach out.
 For more information on adoption, visit us at Adoption Choices of Florida or call us at: (833) 352-3678

 What is the Difference between Foster Care and Adoption?